Trail running might just be the most refreshing way to fall back in love with running.

 Technical trails and uneven terrain can affect your technique and running form.

 Trail running typically requires a faster cadence with short, quick steps rather than long, loping strides with a low cadence.
-This helps avoid obstacles like tree roots on the trail because you can be more nimble and agile while navigating the varied terrain.
+This helps you avoid obstacles like tree roots on the trail, as you can be nimbler and more agile when navigating varied terrain.

 Similarly, you should shorten your stride length when running uphill because a higher stride frequency and shorter step length require less energy as you ascend.